 From an internship in high school, she realized that she liked working with elderly individuals.
 She attended a community college in Massachusetts studying liberal arts and health science, then decided to transfer to Southern Vermont College (SVC).

 "I like to run, hike, kayak and travel."
 She is a member of SVC’s Student Government Association and President of Multicultural Club.
 From her strong cultural connection, Tenzin shares her compassion through Tibetan music, song and dance at SVC and elsewhere.

 During the Spring 2014 semester, Tenzin coordinated a presentation on campus called Who is “Kid 382?” with her father telling the story of himself as a Tibetan refugee boy, the story of Tibet and the work of the Tibetan Children’s Village.

 During the summer and school breaks, Tenzin works at her family restaurant, Lhasa Café, in Northampton, Mass.

-Upon graduation from SVC, Tenzin would like to be a traveling nurse.
+Upon graduation from SVC, Tenzin would like to be an advocate for public health.
 Her plan is to return to the Tibetan children’s school.
 She also wants to return with the skills she has acquired to educate Tibetan women on healthcare awareness.

 "The transition from high school to college was a struggle for me.
 Time management is key.
 I struggled in the beginning.
 I now value the importance of education.
 Only you can make the difference.
 If you want to pursue in a career path, you need to do what’s required; be prepared to study many hours.
 It won’t come easy.
 Through dedication, hard work and effort, you can reach that goal.”

 Tenzin lives by the words of the Dalai Lama, “If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion.”